awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances-advanced.md

 # Turning on the advanced\-instances tier<a name="systems-manager-managedinstances-advanced"></a>

 AWS Systems Manager offers a standard\-instances tier and an advanced\-instances tier for servers, edge devices, and VMs in a hybrid environment\.
-The standard\-instances tier lets you register a maximum of 1,000 on\-premises machines per AWS account per AWS Region\.
-If you need to register more than 1,000 on\-premises machines in a single account and Region, then use the advanced\-instances tier\.
-You can activate as many managed nodes in a hybrid environment as you like in the advanced\-instances tier\.
-However, all Systems Manager managed nodes that use the managed\-instance activation process described in [Create a managed\-instance activation for a hybrid environment](sysman-managed-instance-activation.md) are made available on a pay\-per\-use basis\.
-This also applies to Amazon Elastic Compute Cloud \(Amazon EC2\) instances that use a Systems Manager on\-premises activation \(which isn't a common scenario\)\.

-**Note**
-Advanced instances can use Session Manager to connect to your hybrid machines\.
-Session Manager provides interactive shell access to your instances\.
-For more information, see [AWS Systems Manager Session Manager](session-manager.md)\.
-The standard\-instances limit also applies to Amazon EC2 instances that use a Systems Manager on\-premises activation \(which isn't a common scenario\)\.
-To patch applications released by Microsoft on virtual machines \(VMs\) and on\-premises instances, turn on the advanced\-instances tier\.
-There is a charge to use the advanced\-instances tier\.
-There is no additional charge to patch applications released by Microsoft on Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
-For more information, see [About patching applications released by Microsoft on Windows Server](about-windows-app-patching.md)\.
+The standard\-instances tier lets you register a maximum of 1,000 hybrid\-activated machines per AWS account per AWS Region\.
+The advanced\-instances tier is also required to use Patch Manager to patch Microsoft\-released applications on non\-EC2 nodes, and to connect to non\-EC2 nodes using Session Manager\.
+For more information, see [Configuring instance tiers](systems-manager-managed-instances-tiers.md)\.

 This section describes how to configure your hybrid environment to use the advanced\-instances tier\.

 **Before you begin**
 Review pricing details for advanced instances\.
-Advanced instances are an account\-level feature\.
 Advanced instances are available on a per\-use\-basis\.
 For more information see, [AWS Systems Manager Pricing](http://aws.amazon.com/systems-manager/pricing/)\.

 ## Configuring permissions to turn on the advanced\-instances tier<a name="systems-manager-managedinstances-advanced-permissions"></a>

 Verify that you have permission in AWS Identity and Access Management \(IAM\) to change your environment from the standard\-instances tier to the advanced\-instances tier\.
-You must either have the AdministratorAccess policy attached to your IAM user, group, or role, or you must have permission to change the Systems Manager activation\-tier service setting\.
+You must either have the `AdministratorAccess` policy attached to your IAM user, group, or role, or you must have permission to change the Systems Manager activation\-tier service setting\.
 The activation\-tier setting uses the following API operations:
 + [GetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetServiceSetting.html)
 + [UpdateServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_UpdateServiceSetting.html)
 + [ResetServiceSetting](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_ResetServiceSetting.html)